Cooking with Mamma C

 Authentic Pasta e Fagioli (Vegetarian)

 Authentic Pasta e Fagioli takes just 30 minutes and is so easy!
-Enjoy this vegetarian pasta and beans made as in Naples, with just enough tomato broth.
+Enjoy this meatless pasta and beans made as in Naples, with just enough tomato broth.

 Print Pin Rate Save Go to Collections